 When the court signs off on a child support order, the terms are not necessarily permanent.
 Situations can change for the child and their parents, often making it necessary to adjust support payments.
-When does child support end in South Carolina?
+So, when does child support end in South Carolina?

-Consider some common conditions that may terminate child support and how a Greenville family law and divorce attorney could help you.
-Contact J. Michael Turner, Jr. at Turner Family Law about your child support situation.
+Consider some common conditions that may terminate child support and how a Greenville child support lawyer could help you.
+Contact Turner Family Law about your child support situation.

 How Do You Terminate Child Support in South Carolina?

 According to SC child support laws, the obligation to make payments ends when the child reaches the age of 18.
-However, other conditions may shorten or extend a support order:
+However, other conditions may shorten or extend a support order.
+These may include the following:

-• The child remains in high school after turning 18 but not exceeding the graduation date or the school year’s end.
+- The child remains in high school after turning 18 but does not exceed the graduation date or the school year’s end.

 Another important consideration is the question of arrearages, which are past due child support payments.
 Termination of child support absolves the paying parent of future support obligations.
 However, they still must cover all default payments even after the legal order ends.